justin-hale/moonfall-recaps/content/groups/other-groups.md

 ## 3. **Doomfall** *(Session 1)*
 **Metal Band | Cultural Phenomenon**
-Hellasana's electric lute-powered metal band that launched the party to fame with transcendent performances.
+Helisanna's electric lute-powered metal band that launched the party to fame with transcendent performances.
 Their concerts feature purple-eyed audiences, magical enhancement, and Bru's synchronized pyrotechnics.
 Represents the party's entry into celebrity culture and their platform for influence beyond adventuring.

 ## 4. **Steven Guild** *(Session 1)*
 **Merchant Organization | Caravan Operators**